 Deductible: A parent makes a $20 contribution to the PTO rather than participating in the latest fundraising drive.
-The contribution is tax-deductible.

 Deductible: A local restaurant contributes a $25 gift certificate to the school’s auction.
 The value of the gift certificate is tax-deductible for the restaurant.

 Written receipts are required for cash gifts of $75 or more.
 Receipts should always be provided for non-cash gifts, including out-of-pocket expenses donated on behalf of the group.
 The IRS requires a qualified written appraisal for non-cash gifts valued at $5,000 or more.
 Frequently, appraisals are recommended for non-cash gifts valued at $1,000 or more.
-Penalties starting at 20 percent of the amount of underpaid taxes may apply if donations are overvalued.
+Penalties starting at 20 percent of the amount of underpaid taxes might apply if donations are overvalued.

-It’s a good idea to provide a receipt or acknowledgment for all donations as a way to thank donors and provide them with a receipt for their tax records.
+It’s a good idea to provide a receipt or acknowledgment for all donations as a way to thank donors and to provide them with a receipt for their tax records.
 Receipts should include:

-- The date the donation is made.
+The date the donation was made.

-- The amount of the donation.
+The amount of the donation.

-- A statement regarding whether anything of value was received in return for the contribution.
+A statement regarding whether anything of value was received in return for the contribution.
 For instance, if an auction bidder paid $35 for the restaurant certificate, the receipt should note the price paid, the value of the certificate, and the amount that is tax-deductible.